francjerez/procrustes/README.md

 The `procrustes` module implements both the *Ordinary Procrustes Analysis* and the *Generalized Procrustes Analysis* algorithms (the former, in fact, being a subset of the latter).

+## Test

-You can test the output by typing `python3 ./try.py` (a two-part sequence of `matplotlib` charts, based on the fly wing example from [this](https://en.wikipedia.org/wiki/Procrustes_analysis) Wikipedia's article *infobox*, will appear).
+You can test the output by typing `python3 ./try.py`.

+A two-part sequence of `matplotlib` charts, based on the fly wing example from [this](https://en.wikipedia.org/wiki/Procrustes_analysis) Wikipedia's article *infobox*, will appear.

+In both cases, a root-mean-square deviation (RMSD) measure is shown in the window's title bar.

 ## Examples